-This gem is a must-do on anyone’s travel list and just might be the best beach in Milos.
+Kleftiko Beach is a total gem and just might be the best beach in Milos.
 Kleftiko is mainly accessible by boat, though there is a very tricky way to get there via foot (see How to Get to Kleftiko Beach on Foot).
-This beautiful beach has no sand but is full of plenty of smooth patches of rock that you can sit on.
-Swim from cave to cave, sunbathe or jump off mini cliffs.
+This beautiful beach has no sand but is full of plenty of smooth patches of rock that you can sit on and various rock formations that you can admire and photograph.
+Swim from cave to cave, sunbathe or jump off the mini cliffs.
 Make sure you bring your camera, snorkel gear, food and water!
 There are no facilities.

+One of the prettiest Milos beaches is Tsigrado Beach.
 This beach is accessibly by car but come in shape and ready to descend and ascend a ladder.
 The only way to the actual beach is via said ladder and a steep incline (don’t worry, there’s a rope you can hold on to) – those afraid of heights should come prepared.
 Before you trek down, make sure you snap some photos of the beach from the top – the emerald and cobalt waters are worthy of at least a few photographs.
-Tsigrado has a patch of sand that is adequate, though it will get crowded mid-day.
+Tsigrado has a patch of sand that is adequate, but it is a small beach so beware that it will get crowded mid-day.
 Come early or be prepared to share.
 Bring food and water – no facilities here either.

-This beauty can be spotted way up from the road.
+Firopotamos Beach can be spotted way up from the road.
 Drive further down until you reach the top of the town – walk over to the ruins and the cliff for a beautiful view and then drop down to the beach.
 This beach gets an A+ for plenty of places to sunbathe.
-The sand does have some stones so it isn’t the smoothest but you’re here for the water.
+The sand does have some stones so it isn’t the smoothest but you’re here for the turquoise blue water.
 Emerald and cobalt create a glassy like bottom.
 There is a small facility here and a food truck of sorts where you can purchase drinks.
 Obviously, cash only.

 Pollonia Beach is a great beach for relaxing.
-It is located within the town of Pollonia so restaurants are a mere few steps away.
+It is located within the town of Pollonia and is a well organized beach in terms of facilities and conveniencies.
+There are numerous hotels & restaurants that are located steps from the edge of the shore.
 Crystal clear waters are a highlight here as are the few trees for shade that dot the sandy shore.
 The water is shallow pretty far out so you can swim quite a ways before you may find yourself too far for comfort.
 The scenery is beautiful, small boats and a mountainous horizon dotting the landscape.

-This rocky beach is perfect for exploration.
+Papasfragas is a rocky beach that is perfect for exploration.
 The photo below depicts the actual beach area while the remaining photos represent the beach as a whole.
 Beautiful shore with plenty of photo ops, Papasfragas is the ideal spot for walking around and exploring the fascinating landscape and terrain.
 The water is clear but a bit tumultuous near the rocks – stay towards the edge of the shore when swimming.
 There are no facilities here.